Reviews Report

 We evaluated Geico vs. State Farm auto insurance based on discounts, coverage, online resources, financial strength and customer satisfaction to determine Reviews.com scores and create our best car insurance reviews.
 To compare car insurance companies with other providers across the board, we calculate each Reviews.com score based on the following:

-• Customer Satisfaction: J.D.
-Power ranks car insurance companies by customer satisfaction, so we used its 2021 Auto Insurance Satisfaction Study to compare the average rating of insurers across all regions.
+- Customer Satisfaction: J.D.
+Power ranks car insurance companies by customer satisfaction, so we used its U.S. Auto Insurance Study (2024) to evaluate relative positioning across regions on a 1,000-point scale.